 Becoming a Fellow

-Acceptance of Fellowship implies a strong commitment to the RSE’s objectives and a willingness to devote time and effort to its work, whether at a local, national or international level.
+RSE Fellows have a fundamental role to play in enabling the RSE to deliver on its mission of ‘Knowledge made Useful’ and acceptance of Fellowship implies a strong commitment to the objectives of the RSE (to inspire, engage, provide expertise and promote) and a willingness to devote time and effort to its work whether at a local, national or international level.

 The election process